depaysement-jikan/nixos-depaysement/README.md

 - **Declarative Configuration:** Leverages Nix Flakes for managing both system-wide (NixOS) and user-specific (Home Manager) configurations, ensuring reproducibility across different machines.
 Hosts and users are declared once in `nixos/configuration.nix` and the flake outputs are generated from that declaration.
 - **Non-mutable User Accounts:** Enhanced security and reproducibility through non-mutable user account configurations.
 - **Disko Integration:** Uses [Disko](https://github.com/nix-community/disko) for declarative disk partitioning and formatting.
 Disko is imported conditionally — a host only gets it when `hosts/<host>/disko/` exists.
-- **Homelab:** Includes a dedicated module for managing a homelab environment, with support for `k3s`, `FluxCD` for GitOps-driven container orchestration, `ingress-nginx` for advanced traffic management, `Pi-hole` for network-wide ad-blocking (now with HTTPS), `Vaultwarden` for secure password management, `Cert-manager` for automated SSL certificates, `MetalLB` for load balancing, `Longhorn` for distributed block storage, `Immich` for self-hosted photo/video management (now with HTTPS), `Tailscale` for zero-config VPN, `Prometheus Stack` for unified monitoring and visualization (replacing standalone modules, now with HTTPS), `Uptime Kuma` for service status monitoring (now with HTTPS), `Forgejo` for a self-hosted Git service (now with HTTPS), `Garage` for object storage, and `rclone` for syncing Kubernetes manifests to an S3 bucket.
+- **Homelab:** Includes a dedicated module for managing a homelab environment, with support for `k3s` (a slim wrapper on top of upstream nixpkgs' `services.k3s` module — see `modules/homelab/services/k3s`), `FluxCD` for GitOps-driven container orchestration, `ingress-nginx` for advanced traffic management, `Pi-hole` for network-wide ad-blocking (now with HTTPS), `Vaultwarden` for secure password management, `Cert-manager` for automated SSL certificates, `MetalLB` for load balancing (with a central `homelab.metallb.claims` registry that fails the build on a double-booked LoadBalancer IP), `Longhorn` for distributed block storage, `Immich` for self-hosted photo/video management (now with HTTPS), `Tailscale` for zero-config VPN, `Prometheus Stack` for unified monitoring and visualization (replacing standalone modules, now with HTTPS), `Uptime Kuma` for service status monitoring (now with HTTPS), `Forgejo` for a self-hosted Git service (now with HTTPS), `Anubis` for per-service proof-of-work bot mitigation in front of Forgejo and Vaultwarden, `Garage` for object storage, and `rclone` for syncing Kubernetes manifests to an S3 bucket.
 - **CI/CD:** GitHub Actions run `nix flake check` on every pull request and on pushes to `develop`, and mirror `develop` to a downstream repository with rewritten commit authorship.
 - **Desktop Environment:** A modern and efficient desktop experience powered by [Hyprland](https://hyprland.org/), complemented by [Hyprlock](https://github.com/hyprwm/hyprlock) for a secure lock screen and a choice of shells and launchers: [Noctalia](https://github.com/noctalia-dev/noctalia) (the current default bar/shell, with plugins for screen recording, Bitwarden, SSH launching, color picking, file search and Tailscale status), [Waybar](https://github.com/Alexays/Waybar), [Wofi](https://hg.sr.ht/~scoopta/wofi) and [Rofi](https://github.com/davatorium/rofi).
 Login is handled by either [tuigreet](https://github.com/apognu/tuigreet) (via `greetd`) or [SDDM](https://github.com/sddm/sddm) with the [SilentSDDM](https://github.com/uiriansan/SilentSDDM) theme, selectable per host.
 - **Audio:** PipeWire (ALSA, PulseAudio and JACK compatibility, plus WirePlumber) with `pavucontrol`, enabled through the `nixos-generic.desktop.audio` module.